 2021 SEL Exchange

 Hosted by CASEL, the SEL Exchange is a national forum on SEL.
 The SEL Exchange is a unique and timely opportunity for those who are committed to creating caring, productive, and equitable schools and communities that ensure that all students can thrive.
-The theme of our event on October 14, 2021 is: Beyond Talk: Building Tomorrow Together/SEL and Civic Learning for Empowered Youth.
-Register today to attend.
+The theme of our event on October 14, 2021 was: Beyond Talk: Building Tomorrow Together/SEL and Civic Learning for Empowered Youth.
+Learn more

 Transformative SEL (TSEL)